Giancarlo Stanton powers Yankees to Game 3 win vs. Royals

 Stanton's surprise stolen base in the sixth inning, his first since Aug.
 3, 2020, lit up the Yankees dugout -- "probably better than the homer, to be honest," Stanton said.
 But New York couldn't capitalize.

-The Royals missed opportunities, too, particularly in the eighth, when Witt and Salvador Perez singled off Weaver to put runners on first and third.Yuli Gurriel's flyout to center field ended the threat, and Weaver, a former Royal who made the Yankees out of spring training as a long reliever, continued his unexpected excellence in the closer role that he assumed in early September.
+The Royals missed opportunities, too, particularly in the eighth, when Witt and Salvador Perez singled off Weaver to put runners on first and third.Yuli Gurriel's fly out to center field ended the threat, and Weaver, a former Royal who made the Yankees out of spring training as a long reliever, continued his unexpected excellence in the closer role that he assumed in early September.

 "I know it's kind of silly," Weaver said.
 "I've had a few saves now here and at the back end of the year, but I think I'm just a man on a mission."

-The Yankees look can secure their 19th ALCS appearance with a win Thursday, and they expect the same sort of hostile crowd that greeted them with boos all night -- particularly when Chisholm came to the plate.
+The Yankees can secure their 19th ALCS appearance with a win Thursday, and they expect the same sort of hostile crowd that greeted them with boos all night -- particularly when Chisholm came to the plate.
 His words following the Royals' Game 2 victory -- "They just got lucky," Chisholm said -- made him a marked man at Kauffman Stadium.

 "I ain't never seen nobody boo a bum," said Chisholm, who went 0-for-4 after hitting a ninth-inning home run in Game 2.